 What do we mean by web accessibility?

-The WLT interprets web accessibility to mean the ease with which web users can find the information they require on a website.
+World Land Trust (WLT) interprets web accessibility to mean the ease with which visitors to a website can find the information they require.

 What are our aims?

 We believe that anybody should be able to access the information our website contains, regardless of the technology they are using to do so.
 We also aim to make our website easy to use in general, so that visitors with different levels of web experience, or whose first language is not English, are still able to make use of the site.
 Looking ahead, we will continue to make improvements to the site.
 All new content will conform to the standards where possible and old content will be made accessible over time.
 All pages with content that may currently not be completely accessible will have other alternatives whenever possible, such as printable versions or a telephone service.

 For further information and instructions for other browsers, please use the help menu at the top of your browser window.